Independent resource. Not insurance advice. Consult a licensed broker for your situation. Affiliate links disclosed in footer.

 Roofing Contractor$5,200$4,680+11%

 Florida GL is roughly at the US median for most classes.
 Roofing is the outlier; Florida roofing GL premiums run above the US median because of post-hurricane fraud claims and the slowly-reforming AOB landscape.
-Source: Florida Office of Insurance Regulation (floir.com) approved rate filings, broker survey data, Insureon national medians with Florida adjustments.
+Source: Florida Office of Insurance Regulation (floir.com) approved rate filings and Insureon national cost data, with Florida adjustments.
+Indicative figures, not personalized quotes.

 Commercial Property: The Hurricane Premium